-If you’re looking for something different than salsa, it’s time to try adjika.
+Adjika sauce has a similar texture to smooth salsa, but definitely a different taste.
+It’s essentially an Eastern European version of tomato salsa or Italian red pesto.
 This sauce packs some serious flavor and will take your taste buds on an adventure around the globe!
-The secret ingredient?
+So, what’s the secret ingredient, you ask?
 Tart green apples!

-How to Make Adjika
+How to Make & Store Adjika

-- Bring the ingredients to a boil in a large pot over medium heat.
-Make sure to give the adjika a good stir here and there to prevent it from sticking to the bottom.
+- Boil the sauce: Bring the ingredients to a boil in a large pot over medium heat for about an hour.
+Stir the adjika to prevent it from burning and settling on the bottom.

-- Close all the lids very tightly and flip each jar upside down for a couple of hours.
+- Store the adjika: Close the lids very tightly and flip each jar upside down to rest for a couple of hours.
+Store in a cool place for up to a year.

 Tips for The Best Adjika

 Adjika is a simple dish that requires little work, but results in tons of flavor.
-Use the freshest ingredients you can get your hands on to make this sauce perfect each time:
+Use the freshest ingredients you can get your hands on to make this sauce perfect each time.

-- Adjust the Spice.
+- Adjust the spice.
 Use more or less peppers depending on how much heat you like.

-More Homemade Sauces to Make
+More Homemade Condiments

 - Easy Homemade BBQ Sauce – Homemade truly is best!

-- Chimichurri Sauce – Bright, tangy and so good over beef.
+- Chimichurri Sauce – Bright, tangy, and so good over beef.

 Recipe